jamesmosier/TrailFinder/README.md

 Libraries Used
 --------------
 Trail Finder uses many open source libraries to do cool stuff...
   1. jQuery
   2. Google Maps API
   3. Google Fusion Tables API
   4. Bootstrap 3.0

 Code Information
 ----------------
+The index.html file contains all of the code being used (or links to it).
 Currently, Trail Finder uses very basic technologies.
 It is written in Javascript/jQuery, HTML5, and CSS3.
 It queries data from Google Fusion Tables to populate the map and list of locations.
 There is a Legacy folder that contains old code that either didn't work or was deprecated.
 The main folder structure contains the root (i.e. index.html) and three folders: CSS, JS, & img.

 Google Fusion Table setup